 A few weeks ago I tried creating yeast-free, gluten free English muffins, but only tried once, and it didn’t work out very well.
 So, I thought this time around, I’d start with a yeast recipe.
 I used my favorite gluten-free bread recipe.

 Straight out of the pan, they taste like they’ve just been toasted, on the bottoms!
 Mmmm…I enjoyed them this way, and hope you will, as well.
 These gluten free English muffins are the best, and the recipe of which I am most proud so far (as well as as my Gluten Free Egg Rolls Recipes .)
 They bring back memories and flavors of eating Thomas’ English Muffins.

-I like this recipe, as it contains some flax seeds as well as some gluten-free whole grain flour, but if you’re short on time, you may appreciate a store-bought version:
+They are healthier, though, as they contain some flax seeds as well as some gluten-free whole grain flour, but if you’re short on time, you may appreciate a store-bought version: